multikernel/kerf/README.md

 2. **Over-Allocation**: The sum of all allocations might exceed available resources
 3. **Invalid References**: Instances might reference non-existent hardware or devices reserved for the host
 4. **Atomicity**: All allocations should be validated together before deployment
-5. **Instance Extraction**: Each spawned kernel needs a device tree showing only its allocated resources, not the entire system

 ### Future Phases: Complete Multikernel Runtime
 The `kerf` system is designed to evolve into a comprehensive multikernel management platform: